nbean452/fyp-recsys-api/README.md

 ## Q: Where is the Machine Learning code?

-Go to `recommendations/mixins.py` and feel free to take a look at each respective Content-Based Filtering and Collaborative Filtering recommendations!
+Go to `recommendations/mixins.py` and `recomendations/cron.py` and feel free to take a look at each respective Content-Based Filtering and Collaborative Filtering recommendations!